100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

    <details>
      <summary>显示原文</summary>

-No *Keys* are processed by the object type.
+No *Keys* are processed by Image Widgets.

 Learn more about :ref:`indev_keys`.